Rebecca Houze, Professor of Art and Design History at Northern Illinois University

-Harriet Atkinson, Senior Lecturer in Humanities at the University of Brighton, UK
+Harriet Atkinson, Senior Lecturer in History of Art and Design at the University of Brighton, UK

 Jeremy Aynsley, Professor of Design History at the University of Brighton, UK

-Jeremy Aynsley is Professor of Design History at the University of Brighton where he is director of the Centre for Design History.
-He is also currently Chair of the Design History Society and a member of the editorial board of the Journal of Design History (OUP).
+Jeremy Aynsley is Professor of Design History at the University of Brighton, UK where he was the founding director of the Centre for Design History.
 Jeremy Aynsley’s research, writing and curating has focused on modernism and design in the 20th century with a particular emphasis on graphic and interior design and their inter-relation.
-His publications include Graphic Design in Germany, 1890-1945 (2000) and Designing Modern Germany (2008) as well as many edited anthologies and essays.
-He curated the exhibition Julius Klinger: Posters for a Modern Age at the Wolfsonian FIU, Miami Beach in 2017, which is expected to travel to The Poster House, New York in 2020 and then to the Plakat Museum, Essen.
-His most recent research will be published by Bloomsbury in the forthcoming Modernism and Design in Germany.
+His publications include Graphic Design in Germany, 1890-1945 (2000) and Designing Modern Germany (2008), as well as numerous essays and edited anthologies.
+He curated the exhibition Julius Klinger: Posters for a Modern Age with its accompanying publication at the Wolfsonian FIU, Miami Beach in 2017, which travelled to The Poster House, New York in 2021.
+He is co-editor with Alison J. Clarke and Tania Messell of the volume of essays International Design Organisations: Histories, Values, Legacies (Bloomsbury, forthcoming 2022).
+His most recent research will also be published by Bloomsbury in the forthcoming Modernism and Design in Germany.

 Rachel Cooper, Distinguished Professor of Design Management and Policy at Lancaster University, UK